agsb/minute/README.md

 The USB HID specification reserves 8 dead keys as modifiers.

-The minute uses only four dead keys, named as Alt, Gui, Shf (Shift), Ctr (Control).
+The Minute uses dead keys, named as Alt, Gui, Shf (Shift), Ctr (Control).

 Several combinations could be used for sequences of keys.
-Softwares for keyboard configures macros with one tap (aka click), double tap, hold, tap and hold, to make combos. <https://precondition.github.io/home-row-mods>
+Softwares for keyboard configures macros with one tap (aka click), double tap, hold, tap and hold, to make combos. <https://precondition.github.io/home-row-mods>.

 Using dead keys Alt, Shf as (none, Alt, Shf, Shf Alt), and Gui Ctr as (None, Gui, Ctr, Gui Ctr), gives sixteen combinations of possible modifiers.